getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 There should be a summary line (with the package name), a blank line, and then the rest of the commit message.

-- There should at the minimum be a summary and Test Plan.
+- There should at the minimum be a Summary and Test Plan.
 - Bullet point lists should start with a dash.

 Here is an example in our standard format (make sure to check the box in the checklist):